cundi/Django-Design-Patterns-and-Best-Practices/第一章-Django与模式.md

 While the document describes the thought process behind how Django was designed, it is also useful for developers using Django to build applications.
 Certain principles such as Don't Repeat Yourself (DRY), loose coupling, and tight cohesion can help you write more maintainable and idiomatic Django applications.

 Django or Python best practices suggested by this book would be formatted in the following manner:

->##### Best Practice:
-Use BASE_DIR in settings.py and avoid hard-coding directory names.

 >#### 最佳实践：
 在settings.py中使用BASE_DIR，避免硬编码目录名称。